 Are you kidding?
 For crying out loud, that wasn’t even remotely close to what I ordered.
 Do you have to have a college degree in communications to order a chicken sandwich?

-I started out thinking everyone else lacked social skills.
-After all, I was a good guy and wanted to get along with everybody.
-I believed if more people were like me, the world would be a better place.
-So, to keep the peace, I tried to be nice to everybody.
+I started out thinking everyone else was the problem.
+After all, I was a good guy.
+I wanted to get along with everybody.
+If there were more people were like me, the world would be a better place.
+Right?

 Can’t we all just get along?